MartinJindra/archscripts/README.md

 # archscripts

-**archscripts** is my project to make Archlinux management a little bit easier.
+**archscripts** is my project to make archlinux management a little bit easier.

 ## update-arch